 If you have been researching or diamond shopping for a while, you will already know that cut is the most important of the Four C’s.
 A big impact on price and beauty means a focus on cut quality is of paramount importance for buyers in the know.

-If you have already mastered the basics of diamond cut quality, you may be looking above and beyond the standard grading system towards premium selection diamonds.
-Step forward, GIA Triple Excellent diamonds.
+If you have already mastered the basics of diamond cut quality, you may be looking above and beyond the standard grading system toward premium selection diamonds.
+Step forward, GIA Triple Excellent diamonds also known as triple x diamonds.

-Having a complete view of all the facts will help you decide is a GIA triple excellent diamond is the right choice for you.
+Having a complete view of all the facts will help you decide if a GIA XXX diamond is the right choice for you.

 What is a GIA Triple Excellent Diamond (or XXX Diamond)?